zakcroft/zakcroft.github.io/posts/advanced-retrieval-augmented-generation-techniques.md

 ### Response Synthesiser

 A Response Synthesiser is what generates a response from an LLM, using a user query and a given set of text chunks.
 The method for doing this can take many forms, from iterating over text chunks to something more complex like building a tree.
 The main idea here is to simplify the process of generating a response using an LLM across your data.
-In LamaIndex you can set modes.
+In LlamaIndex you can set modes.

 #### Modes: